xcrosslee/Vulkan-LoaderAndValidationLayers/loader/LoaderAndLayerInterface.md

 ##### Layer Library API Version 0

-A layer library supporting interface version 0 must define and export these introspection functions, unrelated to any Vulkan command despite the names, signatures, and other similarities:
+A layer library supporting interface version 0 must define and export these introspection functions, unrelated to any Vulkan function despite the names, signatures, and other similarities:

  - `vkEnumerateInstanceLayerProperties` enumerates all layers in a layer library.